mui/material-ui/docs/src/pages/getting-started/faq/faq-ru.md

 ## Do I have to use JSS to style my app?

 No, it's not required.
-But this dependenency comes built in, so carries no additional bundle size overhead.
+But this dependency comes built in, so carries no additional bundle size overhead.

-However perhaps you're adding some Material-UI components to an app that already uses another styling solution, or are already familiar with a different API, and don't want to learn a new one?
+Perhaps, however, you're adding some Material-UI components to an app that already uses another styling solution, or are already familiar with a different API, and don't want to learn a new one?
 In that case, head over to the [Style Library Interoperability](/guides/interoperability/) section, where we show how simple it is to restyle Material-UI components with alternative style libraries.

 ## When should I use inline-style vs CSS?